-The Net-2000™ VCU is available in six models, each equipped with one of DVSI's patented vocoder technologies.
-By incorporating DVSI vocoder software with Ethernet network connectivity the Net-2000™ VCU is ideal for OEM digital-communication applications, including Voice Over Internet Protocol (VoIP), wireless telephony and voice-monitoring / recording products.
+The Net-2000™ VCU is available in six models, each equipped with one of DVSI's patented vocoder technology.
+By incorporating DVSI vocoder software with Ethernet network connectivity the Net-2000™ VCU is ideal for single voice channel OEM digital-communication applications, including Voice Over Internet Protocol (VoIP), wireless telephony and voice-monitoring / recording products.

 The UDP/IP connection can also be used to encode/decode files from a PC, or other UDP/IP device making the Net-2000™ VCU ideal for compressed-voice storage applications or non-real-time testing.
 Alternatively, the Net-2000™ VCU can loop back the VOIP digital data to itself for voice monitoring and evaluation applications.